Scheduled MonumentsEnglandSilkstone 17th century glassworks and 18th century pottery, 180m east of All Saints Church

 What is Silkstone 17th century glassworks and 18th century pottery, 180m east of All Saints Church?

-Silkstone glassworks and pottery is a scheduled ancient monument located 180 metres east of All Saints Church in Silkstone, Yorkshire.
+Silkstone glassworks and pottery site is an ancient monument located approximately 180 metres east of All Saints Church in Silkstone, Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021153.

 Who is responsible for protecting Silkstone 17th century glassworks and 18th century pottery, 180m east of All Saints Church?